scamiv/OpenFrontIO/pathingReworkDocs/PathfindingEvolution.md

 Notes:
 - `aa09240d` is tagged `SpineAndPortals` in git history, but that commit is local corridor widening (no portal/spine abstraction yet).
+- Roadmap: `pathPostprocessWaypointSpline` is the path-quality endgame (render integration pending); `lazy-theta` is optional once everything else is stable.
 - A real "Spine & Portals" hierarchy (as described in `pathingReworkDocs/SpineAndPortals.md`) likely comes **before** Lazy Theta* in practice.

 ### Pathfinding branches (tree + commit ranges)